MaxM2067/raman-paleothermometer/CONTEXT.md

 - **Experimental Data Tab**
   - Upload multiple spectrum files with known firing temperatures
   - Navigate through files using dropdown or quick navigation buttons (<<, >>)
-  - Detect D and G peaks using three methods: Simple (moving average), Voigt + Savitzky-Golay, and Voigt (5D)
+  - Detect D and G peaks using three methods: Simple (moving average), Voigt + Savitzky-Golay, and Voigt (5D).
+    - The Voigt (5D) method's full fitting and detailed statistical calculations are explicitly triggered by a "Derive D/G parameters (Voigt 5D)" button press.
   - Calculate key parameters: HD/HG, D Width, G Width, WD/WG
   - Plot calibration curves with individual data, averages, standard deviations, and trendlines
   - Compare Simple vs Voigt results with statistical significance testing
   - Selectively include/exclude samples using checkboxes
   - Toggle visibility of smoothing and fitting curves
+  - Performance optimization: Voigt/Voigt5D analysis results for the currently displayed spectrum are cached to avoid redundant calculations when interactions don't change the underlying data.

 - **Archaeological Samples Tab**
   - Upload multiple spectra of samples with unknown firing temperature
   - Navigate through samples using dropdown or quick navigation buttons (<<, >>)
   - Apply the same analysis pipeline (method, intervals, height %) as the Experimental Tab for consistency (using `window.calibrationStats` generated from experimental data).
-  (This includes the Voigt (5D) method if selected on the Experimental tab.)
+    - For the Voigt (5D) method, analysis consistency also depends on the "Derive D/G parameters (Voigt 5D)" button having been previously pressed on the Experimental tab (state carried via `window.isVoigt5DTriggeredByButton`).
   - Click "Derive Temperatures" button to (re)calculate and display derived temperatures and update calibration plots.
+  - The processing of archaeological samples (via `updateArchaeoPlot`) is only performed if this tab is currently active, enhancing performance when working on the Experimental tab.
   - Derive temperature ranges based on calibration curves from experimental data.
 The derived temperature table shows:
     - "Best estimate" temperatures: These are points where the archaeological sample's parameter value intersects the mean calibration curve.
 Each estimate is accompanied by a temperature uncertainty (ΔT), calculated from the local slope of the calibration curve and the parameter's standard deviation at that point.
 If a segment of the calibration curve is flat, the temperature may be reported as "Uncertain" or with a very high ΔT.
     - "Possible range" temperatures: These are temperature intervals where the archaeological sample's parameter value falls within the mean ± standard deviation band of the calibration curve.
 These ranges are processed to merge overlapping sections and round to sensible values.